 Wheatfields and Wildflowers

 We spent 3 nights at Perenjori and 1 at Mullewa.
 The most famous local flower is the wreath flower, and we were lucky enough to see some magnificent specimens.
-Unlike the eastern states, WA is still in the grip of drought, and 2010 has been one of the driest years on record, so it apparently hasn't been a great wildflower season, but we still found plenty of colour to be impressed by.
+Unlike the eastern states,

 We have finally shown the benefit of experience, stocking up at the local small supermarket in Perenjori well before it closed at lunch time on Saturday, with virtually no shopping available here in outback WA until Monday morning.